 Sit back or lie down in a comfortable position.
 Close your eyes, if you would like to do so.
 When you're learning, try placing a hand on your stomach.
 If you breathe deeply enough, you should notice it rising and falling with each breath.

 1. Inhale.

-Breathe in slowly through your nose for 4 seconds.
+Think of a colour that feels calm to you.
+Breathe this colour in slowly through your nose for 4 seconds.

 2. Pause.